 This panel also gives you the option to type in notes explaining the change (or changes) that is being uploaded.
 Entering notes is entirely optional, but these notes can be displayed later so that you can view a history of all the changes that have been made to the database.

-Before you can actually upload the changes to the server, all other users of this database must either close the database on their computers, or at a minimum temporarily disconnect the database from the server, allowing the data to be viewed but not modified (see Temporarily Disconnecting a Shared Database from the Server).
-Because of this restriction, you may want to upload a new generation after business hours, in the evening or on the weekend, when no one else is using the database.
+If the changes are critical, the upload process is a bit more complex.
+Before you can actually upload critical changes to the server, all other users of this database must either close the database on their computers, or at a minimum temporarily disconnect the database from the server, allowing the data to be viewed but not modified (see Temporarily Disconnecting a Shared Database from the Server).
+Because of this restriction, you may want to wait to upload a critical new generation until after business hours, in the evening or on the weekend, when no one else is using the database.
 You can use the Server Administration Wizard to check to see if anyone else is using the database.

 Note: If one or more other users failed to close or disconnect the database before you pressed the Ok button, you’ll see a warning alert, as shown below.
 You can either ask the other users to close or disconnect the database and try again immediately, or you can cancel and then re-submit the new generation later.